-Eponymythology associated with signs, symptoms, investigation and management of foot injuries.
-We review related eponyms, the person behind their origin, their relevance today, and modern terminology
+Eponymythology of the foot.
+Associated signs, symptoms, investigation and management of foot injuries.
+We review related eponyms; the history of their origin; their relevance today; and modern terminology

 Jones Fracture (1902)